 My mom began meditating decades ago, long before the mind-calming practice had entered the wider public consciousness.
-Today, at age 81, she still goes to a weekly meditation group and quotes Thich Nhat Hanh, a Zen Buddhist monk known for his practice of mindfulness meditation, or “present-focused awareness.”
+Today, at age 81, she still goes to a weekly meditation group and quotes Thich Nhat Hanh, a Zen Buddhist monk known for his practice of mindful meditation, or “present-focused awareness.”

 Although meditation still isn’t exactly mainstream, many people practice it, hoping to stave off stress and stress-related health problems.
 Mindfulness meditation, in particular, has become more popular in recent years.
 The practice involves sitting comfortably, focusing on your breathing, and then bringing your mind’s attention to the present without drifting into concerns about the past or future.
 (Or, as my mom would say, “Don’t rehearse tragedies.
 Don’t borrow trouble.”)

 But, as is true for a number of other alternative therapies, much of the evidence to support meditation’s effectiveness in promoting mental or physical health isn’t quite up to snuff.
 Why?
-First, many studies don’t include a good control treatment to compare with meditation.
+First, many studies don’t include a good control treatment to compare with mindful meditation.
 Second, the people most likely to volunteer for a meditation study are often already sold on meditation’s benefits and so are more likely to report positive effects.

 But when researchers from Johns Hopkins University in Baltimore, MD sifted through nearly 19,000 meditation studies, they found 47 trials that addressed those issues and met their criteria for well-designed studies.
-Their findings, published in JAMA Internal Medicine, suggest that mindfulness meditation can help ease psychological stresses like anxiety, depression, and pain.
+Their findings, published in JAMA Internal Medicine, suggest that mindful meditation can help ease psychological stresses like anxiety, depression, and pain.

 Dr. Elizabeth Hoge, a psychiatrist at the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital and an assistant professor of psychiatry at Harvard Medical School, says that mindfulness meditation makes perfect sense for treating anxiety.
 “People with anxiety have a problem dealing with distracting thoughts that have too much power,” she explains.
 “They can’t distinguish between a problem-solving thought and a nagging worry that has no benefit.”